-1Caltrans plans to use the EPA Storm Water Management Model to show compliance with the target 90 percent reduction in pollutant loading during storm events, on average, for Caltrans’ total discharges.

 ASBS 24, Laguna Point to Latigo Point (Permit Section C4 Items 6, 10)

 Five seasons of monitoring data at the Laguna Point to Latigo Point ASBS resulted in exceedances of natural water quality for selenium, Polycyclic Aromatic Hydrocarbons, and ammonia in this ASBS.
 There were no receiving water toxicity exceedances.